romansp/romansp.github.io/content/blog/common-mistakes-in-tanstack-query-and-vuejs-composition-api/index.md

 Let's talk about some common mistakes when using TanStack Query together with Vue.js Composition API.

-These mistakes usually come from those who are just starting using TanStack Query, Vue.js Composition API and `<script setup>`.
-It also happens to more mature developers migrating their applications from Vue 2 to Vue 3.
+While these mistakes often come from those who just started working with TanStack Query, Vue.js Composition API and `<script setup>` or from more mature developers migrating their applications from Vue 2 to Vue 3.

-Most of the time it comes down to the problem called "reactivity loss" and usually can be fixed with just few lines of code.
-However understanding why reactivity is lost and how to retain reactivity isn't entirely obvious.
+Most of the time it comes down to **reactivity loss** and usually can be fixed with just a few lines of code.
+However understanding why reactivity can be lost and how to retain it properly isn't entirely obvious.

-From my own experience seeing these mistakes happen so frequently probably indicates a certain gap in knowledge how to better utilize TanStack Query together with Vue.js Composition API.

-Let's take a look at few examples, understand how and why reactivity can be lost and learn how to avoid it.
+Let's take a look at few examples, understand _why_ reactivity can be lost, and explore how to avoid making this mistake.

 ## Losing `defineProps` Reactivity